sequra/woocommerce-sequra/woocommerce-sequra/readme.txt

 == Screenshots ==

 == Changelog ==
+= 4.9.4 =
+* Avoid warnings in DeliveryReport generation
+* FIX error in DeliveryReport when order has no items left

 = 4.9.3 =
 * Add option in products to flag those which shouldn't be paid with SeQura.